Michael-Cowie/Notes/Web/CSS/the_box_model.md

 # CSS Box Model

-The CSS box model as a whole applies to applies to `block` boxes and defines how the different parts of a box - margin, border, padding and content work together to create a box that you can see on a page. `inline` boxes use **just some of the behaviour** defined in the box model.
+The CSS box model as a whole applies to applies to `block` boxes and defines how the different parts of a box - `margin`, `border`, `padding` and the content area work together to create a box that you can see on a page. `inline` boxes use **just some of the behaviour** defined in the box model.

 To add complexity, there is a standard and alternative box model.
 By default, browsers use the standard box model.